breck7/space/readme.md

 Space
 =====

-Space is a whitespace encoding for associative arrays.
+Space is a lightweight language for data.

-A space character separates a key from its value, and a new line separates key/value pairs.
+Space gives you all the benefits of XML or JSON, without the bloated syntax.

 Example
 -------